bihealth/sodar-core/docs/source/app_adminalerts.rst

 Basics
 ======

-The app displays un-dismissible small alerts on the top of page content to all users.
+The app displays un-dismissable small alerts on the top of page content to all users.
 They can be used to e.g. warn users of upcoming downtime or highlight recently deployed changes.